 Acromegaly is an acquired disorder related to excessive production of growth hormone (GH) and characterized by progressive somatic disfigurement (mainly involving the face and extremities) and systemic manifestations.

 In the majority of cases, acromegaly is related to a pituitary adenoma, either purely GH-secreting (60%) or mixed.
-In very rare cases, acromegaly is due to ectopic secretion of growth hormone-releasing hormone (GHRH) responsible for pituitary hyperplasia.
-The gene aryl hydrocarbon receptor interacting protein AIP (11q13.3) has been identified as major susceptibility factor, particularly in cases of familial acromegaly or when acromegaly begins in childhood or adolescence.
+In very rare cases, acromegaly is due to ectopic secretion of growth hormone-releasing hormone (GHRH), responsible for pituitary hyperplasia.
+The gene aryl hydrocarbon receptor interacting protein, AIP (11q13.3), has been identified as a major susceptibility factor, particularly in cases of familial acromegaly or when acromegaly begins in childhood or adolescence.
 Acromegaly may also be part of multiple endocrine neoplasia syndromes such as MEN1 (gene MEN1, 11q13) or Carney complex (gene PRKAR1A , 17q24.2) (see these terms).

 The clinical diagnosis is confirmed biochemically by an increased serum GH concentration following an oral glucose tolerance test (OGTT) and by detection of increased levels of insulin-like growth factor-I (IGF-I).
 Assessment of tumor volume and extension is based on imaging studies.
 Echocardiography and sleep apnea testing are used to determine the clinical impact of acromegaly.